 Splurge on Lighting

-Once you've selected the big pieces for your home, we suggest spending some time selecting overhead and wall lighting to make your new place truly feel like your own.
-Switching out light fixtures in rental apartments can be tricky, but in your first home you have more freedom and flexibility.
+Once you've selected the big pieces for your home, we suggest spending some time choosing overhead and wall lighting to make your new place feel like your own.
+Switching out light fixtures in rental apartments can be tricky, but in your first home, you have more freedom and flexibility.
 Plus, spending money to have an electrician hang an eye-catching fixture is worth it for the visual impact.

 Personalize With Textiles

 Side tables, accessories, and unique textiles are next on our list of items to invest in for a custom look.
-Though you may have opted for more basic pillows and throws in the past, now that you have painted your home and selected quality furniture and lighting, it's a good idea to choose pillows and throws that are more in line with your permanent style.
-You may have to invest some time and dollars in a few pieces to achieve the look you want, but the result will be rewarding.
+Though you may have opted for more basic pillows and throws in the past, you've now painted your home and selected quality furniture and lighting, so it's a good idea to choose pillows and throws that are more in line with your permanent style.

 Make Easy Upgrades for a Custom Look

-Though a full kitchen or bathroom renovation might be a few years down the line, there are relatively inexpensive changes that will give your home a custom look for less.
+Though a full bathroom or kitchen renovation might be a few years down the line, you can make relatively inexpensive changes that will give your home a custom look for less.
 Plain subway tile, faucets, new hardware, and new pendant lights can do wonders for a kitchen—even if it means living with the linoleum countertops for a few more years.